-How to prepare a Charcuterie Board:
+How DO YOU SET UP a Charcuterie Board:

 Preparing a charcuterie board is really easy!
-Once you decide on the base for the board, look inside your fridge for left overs (meats, cheeses, fruits).
+Once you decide on the base for the board, look inside your fridge for left overs (meats, cheeses, jams, dips, fruits).
 It’s also a great time to go through the pantry and use up any leftover crackers, nuts, and dried fruit.

 Let’s talk about the cheese next.
 You can use a variety of soft, semi hard, and spreadable for your charcuterie board.
 Soft cheese would be like brie and blue.
 Semi hard would be cheddar, gruyere, and gouda.
 Spreadable cheese can be any flavor that you prefer.
 They have several varieties at the store.

 Fruits can be anything from strawberries to olives.
 For ours we used strawberries, blueberries, grapes, and olives.
 It’s totally your choice.
 We also used dried apricots.
 That bought a totally different taste and texture to the fruits on our board.
 You can also use any jams/jellies that your family loves.